-This plant grows wildly in the U.S. and Canada where the growing season lasts 140 days or more and there is enough rainfall on dry, sandy soils.
+This plant grows in the wild in the U.S. and Canada where the growing season lasts 140 days or more and there is enough rainfall on dry, sandy soils.
 The taller the variety, the more space it will require.
-Space taller types 3 feet apart, shorter ones 1 foot apart.
+Space taller types three feet apart, shorter varieties one foot apart.

 Mullein thrives in full sun.
-Establish in a dry, warm spot near walls or large trees to protect them from wind or near borders, driveways, and edges.
+Plant them in a dry, warm spot near walls or large trees to protect them from wind.

 Keep the soil moist when growing mullein from seed.
 While the plant doesn't need much moisture, water more often as it starts to flower.

-Mullein can grow faster and produce more flowers from a slow release 10-10-10 fertilizer.
+Mullein can grow faster and produce more flowers when fed with a low release 10-10-10 fertilizer.

 Types of Mullein

 More than 300 varieties are native to Europe, West and Central Asia, and North Africa.
 Of the Scrophulariaceae snapdragon family, their long terminal flower spikes are reminiscent of snapdragon flowers.
 Common types spread quickly and can be controlled in their first year by weeding out young rosettes, but hybrid types (called ornamental mullein) tend to be less invasive and better for gardens.
 Flowers come in white, pink, lavender, purple, and yellow.
-"Wand mullein" is a variety recommended for a sunny flower bed.
-Here are a few other types of mullein to consider:
+Here are a few types of mullein to consider:

-- Moth mullein (V. blattaria), which has light pink to white flowers
+- Moth mullein (V. blattaria), which has white or yellow flowers

-- Olympic (or Greek) mullein (V. olympicum), which has 8-foot branching stalks of golden yellow flowers
+- Olympic (or Greek) mullein (V. olympicum), which has five-foot branching stalks of bright yellow flowers

-- Purple mullein (V. phoeniceum), which grows a humble 3 feet and produces longer-blooming flowers
+- Purple mullein (V. phoeniceum), a short-lived variety that reaches a compact three feet tall and produces dark purple or violet flowers

 Propagate mullein from seeds and cuttings.
 Either buy seeds or collect seeds from plants as soon as the fruits are borne from flowers.